AdaCore/spark2014/lrm/source/subprograms.rst

 .. todo::
    In the future we may be able to permit access and aliased formal parameter specs.
-Target: Release 2 of toolset or later.
+Target: Release 2 of |SPARK| language and toolset or later.

 .. todo::
    What do we do regarding null exclusion parameters?